 Communication with the Instructor: Please refer to the syllabus before contacting me with questions regarding the course materials or assignments.
-If you do have questions or would like to schedule individual meetings on Zoom, please email me at reidtayl@msu.edu with the subject line: PSY 317.
+If you like to schedule a meeting with via Zoom, please visit Calendly - Jasmine Engleton.
+If you have questions, please email me at engleton@msu.edu with the subject line: PSY 317.
 I will try to respond within 24 hours on weekdays, Monday through Friday, and by 5 p.m.
 Eastern Time on the Monday following an email sent on the weekend.
 Keep in mind the time of response (i.e., 24 hours) as you plan to work on assignments.
 If you send an email regarding an assignment that is due the next day, it may be too late.
 Please plan accordingly!
 If travel, illness, or research work is likely to affect my response times, I will notify all students through D2L.
 Remember, if there is a technical problem with the online environment call the Help Desk at (844 678-6200 or (517) 432-6200.
 I recommend that you put these numbers in your cell phone or computer contact list just in case you cannot get into D2L.
 Please use the following guidelines when e-mailing me: